frankmarazita/yt-subscription-cli/README.md

 - **Background thumbnail caching** with LRU eviction
 - **Prefetching system** for smooth navigation
 - **SQLite persistence** for offline access and performance
+- **Command line interface** with yargs for subscription management